 Featured by Billion Acts and reaching it's over 6 million members globally

 Major New York City ART Critic Jerry Saltz of New York Magazine endorses Peace Walkway project as major artwork

 The Peace Walkway project is a simple vision of locating one, mile-long peace art monument in 100 different locations (cities, towns, and parks etc.) around the world.
 Each peace walkway monument is one mile long, made up of 250 different bronze plaques commemorating major world heroic peacemakers - men and women whose courage and commitment to our greater humanity have changed our lives forever.

 Give your town, city, campus or park a unique place in the world with global interconnected reality.
 Your city is most likely a "Sister City International" also.
-Got a mile or kilometer for peace near you?
+Got a mile, kilometer for peace nearby?

 Then the GPS will connect you to any Peace walkway locations all over the world.
 Pick one, chat, share your walk and what you have learned, with someone thousands of miles away.
 Another feature is access to information for all peace events taking place year-round globally so that local becomes global, and global becomes local.

 Billion Acts For Peace, backed by many Nobel Peace Prize Laureates is activated every time you visit a peace walkway.
 Push their button to record to their site your every walk an act for peace, thus driving up their goal of one billion acts for peace.
 How many peaceful walks will you take?

 Thus the App is so much more than just a digital living global museum for the 21st century.
 It is building a way for so many to become future peace activists.